HLudmann/imt-secure-hist/README.md

 The reference pixels need to be a list of `int`, to be simpler, we use json format to feed it to the program.

-The "image" can be either a real image (PNG, JPEG...) or a matrix of pixels stores in json format.
-Furethemore, if the image is in color it will be converted into shades of grey before treatment.
+The "image" can be either a real image (PNG, JPEG...) or a matrix of pixels stored in json format.
+Furthermore, if the image is in color it will be converted into shades of grey before treatment.

-At the end of the computation, the results are printed as a list a frequencies which each corresponds to the reference pixel of the same index ; and the bar chart is displayed.
+At the end of the computation, the results are printed as a list of frequencies which each corresponds to the reference pixel of the same index; and the bar chart is displayed.

 ## **Example**